Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Two Sequence Operations on the Elements of a Finite Set of Instances

 \end{defi}

-Natural complete sequential addition serves as a natural special case of complete sequential addition free from subjective intervention, which eliminates the subjectivity arising from the artificial specification of the domain-filtering 2-tuple.
-It directly takes the common and natural time boundaries of all $\bOIE$ instances participating in the operation, namely the unified minimum left boundary A and the unified maximum right boundary B, as the filtering domain of the operation, thus ensuring the objectivity and natural adaptability of the operation.
+Natural Complete Sequence Addition is a special case of $\oplus|_{\alpha}^{\beta}$ that eliminates subjective intervention: It directly adopts the shared natural timestamp boundaries of all participating $\bOIE$ instances as the filtering domain, avoiding the subjectivity introduced by manual domain specification.

-It fully inherits the core semantics of complete sequential addition and is still applied to model concurrent events with equal opportunity within a shared time domain.
+The $\oplus$ fully inherits the core semantics of $\oplus|_{\alpha}^{\beta}$ and is still applied to model concurrent events with equal opportunity within a shared time domain.
 It only imposes a naturalized and standardized qualification on the filtering domain without altering the core rules of the operation.
-Meanwhile, it provides a concise form for the standardized modeling of real-world scenarios, fitting well with concurrent scenarios that naturally share a unified time window such as the 100 metres race.
+Meanwhile, it provides a concise form for the standardized modeling of real-world scenarios, which fits well with concurrent scenarios that inherently share a unified time window, such as the 100 metres race.
 For such scenarios, event modeling can be completed directly through the simplified expression without additional specification of the filtering domain.

-From a formal perspective, the removal of the filtering domain in Natural Complete Sequential Addition results in a notational form identical to that of Complete Sequential Multiplication.
-This unification endows the two sequential operations with a high degree of mathematical elegance.\fi
+From a formal perspective, the removal of the filtering domain in $\oplus$ results in a notational form identical to that of $\times$.
+This unification endows the two sequence operations with a high degree of mathematical elegance. \fi